 Gujarat Khadi Gramodyog Mandal: looks after village industries.
 It produces and sells Khadi, handmade paper, soap, oil, etc, and also makes Ambar Charkha, Looms, and its accessories.

-Khadi Gramodyog Prayog Samiti: conducts research and training in spinning-weaving, solar energy, and biogas, etc.
+Khadi Gramodyog Prayog Samiti: conducts research and training in spinning-weaving, solar energy, biogas, etc.

-A cow-pen for Bidaj and Lali villages conducts many experiments and expansion in farming, animal husbandry, cow-breeding and care, and milk production.
+A cow pen for Bidaj and Lali villages conducts many experiments and expansions in farming, animal husbandry, cow breeding and care, and milk production.